mudasobwa/mudasobwa.github.io/_posts/2013-03-03-ruby-shorthand-to-yield-within-blocks.md

 and

 {% highlight ruby %}
+def cleanup
-def cleanup if block_given?
+  if block_given?
     # do some cleanup if block_given?
   end
+end

 def evaluate_lua
-  cleanup Proc.new
+  cleanup &Proc.new
   # do actual evaluate
 end
 {% endhighlight %}